Accessible Widget

 What is Disability Pride?

 Disability pride and culture may mean different things to different people.
-This is a timeline of celebrations we hosted to help you roll through our journey exploring disability pride.
+This is a timeline of celebrations we hosted to help you navigate our journey exploring disability pride.
 We have been exploring disability pride and culture for as long as we can remember, even before the internet!
-This history only goes as far back as 2012, however here is an oldie and a goodie back from 2008, when it was our 10th anniversary of celebrating disability pride and culture.
+This history goes as far back as 2012, but here is an oldie and a goodie from 2008, our 10th anniversary of celebrating disability pride and culture.

 10th Anniversary, Speaking out for Disability Pride